yassk29/Commit-Messeges/README.md

 # Commit-Messeges
  I'm writing this repo for practicing good commit messeges.
+So, i can improve my learning skills.